-2: Spend on savings.
-Paying yourself first is always a good idea and if you’re trying to save more money for an upcoming vacation or a larger purchase, start ‘spending’ on larger savings contributions.
-We’ve talked about the importance of creating a savings column as an expense in our budgeting series.
+Paying yourself first is always a good idea and if you’re trying to save more money for an upcoming vacation or a larger purchase, start spending on larger savings contributions.
+We’ve mentioned some unique ways to save money and have proposed a few ways to be more frugal-minded.
 Making a sincere effort to spend more on savings can help you build up your savings account that much faster, and will get you in the habit of saving in no time.

-5: Plan your purchases.
 Yes, it sounds tedious and boring, but taking some time to list your purchases could make you re-think how much you actually need to buy.
 Whether you’re shopping for groceries or heading out on a clothing roundup, create a list of items you want to buy and estimate the cost before you head out the door.
-An app like Shopper, for example, helps you find recipes, create grocery lists, estimate costs, find coupons and more!
 Planning most of your purchases can curb overspending.
 It can also give you a chance to comparison shop and pare down the list with ease.